ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ![Comigo's platformer level](./images/tutPlatformer_11.png)

 Now let's add a background.
-Click the "Backgrounds" tab on the left, press "Add", and select the `BG` asset.
+Click the "Backgrounds" tool on the left, press "Add background", and select the `BG` asset.
 Now click the cog near our new background and change its depth to `-10`.
 Thus we tell the engine that the background should be drawn 10 layers below the default 0 layer.

 ![](./images/tutPlatformer_27.png)